boostedtechnology/livecoding-go/README.md

 ## Task 1: Implement DELETE /accounts/:id endpoint

 We want to be able to delete an account by its ID.
 Add a new endpoint to the controller to delete an account by its ID.
+Upon successful deletion, return 200 OK with the deleted account in the body.

-Note, we are using "soft deletes" in this application, so the account will not be deleted from the database, but will be marked as deleted.
+GORM uses "soft deletes" by default, so the account will not be deleted from the database, but will be marked as deleted.
+This is likely not relevant to the task, but just something to note.

 See reference: https://gorm.io/docs/delete.html